 Kyle Hartman, CFII

 Kyle grew up learning to fly at Middlebury State Airport, and at the age of 16 had gained enough experience to fly solo before he was able to drive a car.
 At age 17, he acquired his Private Pilot License and completed his instrument rating and commercial pilots license at Embry-Riddle Aeronautical University in Daytona Beach, FL.
 At age 19, he completed his flight instructor training and taught in Glens Falls, NY while completing his professional aviation degree.
-He has given over 2,000 hours of instruction and has over 4,500 hours total flying time, including captain in a Cessna Grand Caravan and first officer in Cessna Citation Ultra.
+He has given over 6,000 hours of instruction and has over 9,000 hours total flying time, Including Corporate aviation Flying and Charter captain in a Cessna Grand Caravan.
 Kyle is available to train students for private, commercial, instrument and flight instructor.